 Acne Scars in Orange County

-Some other lasers such as the GentleMax Laser can reduce initial redness faster than simply waiting for the redness to resolve on its own.
-Orange County patients who want a faster one-time improvement may choose a fully ablative laser such as the Sciton erbium laser, though this does involve a period of downtime and healing.
+Some other lasers such as the VBeam can reduce initial redness, as well as the risk of scarring in active acne and inflamed lesions.
+Patients who want a faster one-time improvement may choose a fully ablative laser such as the Sciton ProFractional erbium laser or ActiveFX CO2, though this does involve a period of downtime and healing.
 In some instances, fillers are used to lift the “scar floor” making the scars temporarily less visible.
+Genius RF microneedling is preferred in darker skin types due to less risk of post-inflammatory pigmentation.
 Any and all of these treatments help minimize the psychological effects of living with acne scars.
-If you have active acne, a control program is extremely important in preventing scarring or preventing the worsening of scars already present.
+If you have active acne in Orange County, a control program is extremely important in preventing scarring or preventing the worsening of scars already present.

 Acne Scar “Types” and Treatments to Reduce Scarring